Online invoice scammers are targeting Australian companies

-While Google and Facebook were able to recover their loses, with Rimasauskas currently serving a five-year sentence in prison, BEC remains a serious threat to the corporate sector, according to Australian secure payments data platform EFTsure.
+While Google and Facebook managed to recover their losses, with Rimasauskas currently serving a five-year prison sentence, BEC remains a serious threat to the corporate sector, according to Australian secure payments data platform Eftsure.

 "What we are seeing is that a big company’s partner may get their system hacked and then the cybercriminals send invoices and emails that are valid," he said.